 What is Bluetooth Core Specification version 4.0, and what does it mean for Bluetooth Smart devices?

-Bluetooth v4.0 is the most recent version of Bluetooth wireless technology.
-It includes a low energy feature that is the basis for Bluetooth Smart devices.
-A product bearing the Bluetooth Smart or Bluetooth Smart Ready logo must incorporate Bluetooth v4.0 technology, and must meet
+Bluetooth v4.0 includes a low energy feature that is the basis for Bluetooth Smart devices.
+A product bearing the Bluetooth Smart or Bluetooth Smart Ready logo must meet the following criteria:

 Why did you develop the Bluetooth Smart marks?